 What Is A Non-Academic Scholarship?

 Scholarships are one type of financial aid available to students, which importantly, don’t need to be repaid and are typically awarded based on merit or some other quality.
 Grants, which also do not need to be repaid, are typically awarded based on need and not based on academic or athletic merit.
+For example, Pell Grants are federal grants awarded to undergraduate students who exhibit exceptional financial need.

 Scholarships can be awarded for many different reasons, including academic achievement.
 However, just because someone isn’t an A+ student doesn’t mean they too can’t qualify for a scholarship.
 There are non-academic scholarships for just about anyone.
 Students may just need to put in a bit of legwork to find ones they qualify for and apply.